HISTORY OF PINE LEVEL UNITED METHODIST CHURCH

 On June 15, 1863, Pine Level Methodist Episcopal Church South acquired two tracts of land, totaling 7.42 acres from James M. Graves.
 The deed was made to William C. Parks, W.W.
-Leak, Penny Ozier, F.A.
+Leak, Perry Ozier, F.A.
 Boswell, D.B.
 Eubank, I.I.
 Moore, and Jackson Frizzel, Trustees of the Methodist Episcopal Church, South.
 A building on this land was known as the “tavern”.
 It had long been a stage coach inn on the Montgomery-Troy line.
 This building was remodeled and used as the church building until 1937, when it was torn down under the leadership of W.O.
 Calhoun, pastor.
 In its place a new brick structure was constructed, consisting of a vestibule, sanctuary, and Sunday School rooms.
 The original plans included a wing on each side of the building making the structure in the shape of a cross.
 Mr. Luther Edwards was the contractor.

 The church’s name was changed to Pine Level Methodist Church in 1939.

 In 1953, while Robert Hendricks was pastor, the left wing of the church was built.
 It consisted of two class rooms and two bathrooms.
 Mr. C.B.
 Hattaway was the contractor for this wing.

 At the Merger Conference in 1968, the church’s name was changed to Pine Level United Methodist Church.